Bérgson: Vila Nova (loan)

 After returning to his parent club, Bergson received loan interest from AD São Caetano and Paraná Clube.
-On 1 July 2011, upon the request of then manager Hélio dos Anjos to improrve the clubs attack, Serie B side Vila Nova signed Bergson on a short-term loan until the end of the season.
+On 1 July 2011, upon the request of then manager Hélio dos Anjos to improve the club's attack, Serie B side Vila Nova signed Bergson on a short-term loan until the end of the season.
 Former Suwon Bluewings teammate Wando would also follow Bergson to Vila Nova on a permanent deal.

 Ypiranga (loan)

 On 1 February 2012, Bergson joined Campeonato Gaúcho side Ypiranga on loan.
 Bergson scored 5 minutes into his club debut in a 1–1 draw against Cerâmica.
 Bergson would suffer a thigh injury initially ruling him out of playing for 30 days however rushing the recovery of the injury lead to him injuring his thigh in the first game back from injury causing him to only make one league appearance for the club before his loan ended.